- November 26

 We offer several kinds of opportunities to students who would like to design scenery, lights, and/or costumes.
 Any student can design a show in the student-run lab.
 Students also serve as assistant designers and designers in the main stage season and they have the opportunity to propose designing a fully-mounted St. Mary's Project on the main stage during their senior year.

 We pride ourselves on offering a full curriculum of up-to-date courses in theater history, dramatic literature, performance theory, acting, directing, design, technical theater, dance, and movement.
 In addition to this solid array, we offer courses in Japanese performance, film and media studies, African-American theater, auditioning, voice and speech, and various kinds of performance experiment.
 Our curriculum supports our belief that a liberal arts education is the best preparation for theater scholars and artists.
-For more information about our theater studies curriculum, visit our Majors Handbook (html) and/or the College Catalog (html).
+For more information about our theater studies curriculum, visit our Majors Handbook (html) and/or the College Catalog (pdf).

 Film and media studies courses are taught across the College curriculum by faculty in theater, film, and media studies, anthropology, art and art history, English, international languages and cultures, and history.
 Exemplary courses include study of film history, international cinemas, genres, media, art history, production design technologies, performance, and time-based digital video.
-For more information about our film and media studies curriculum, visit our Majors Handbook (html) and/or the College Catalog (html).
+For more information about our film and media studies curriculum, visit our Majors Handbook (html) and/or the College Catalog (pdf).

 Yes.
 Students who have majored in biology, chemistry, and sociology, for example, have undertaken creative St. Mary's Projects in theater as theater festival producers and playwrights; and recently, students have produced both short interview documentaries and full-length films as SMPs.
 If non-majors would like to do a creative project in theater or in film/media, we strongly encourage them to consult with a faculty member in TFMS before proposing a project.